Pat Shortridge: Political career

 After graduating from Macalester College, Shortridge became an intern, then paid staffer, of Texas Representative Dick Armey, eventually working for him for eleven years.
 He left Armey's employment in 2001 to become a lobbyist for Enron, a position he held for approximately six months before the company went into bankruptcy as a result of the Enron scandal.

 After the brief position at Enron, Shortridge returned to Minnesota to work for Representative Mark Kennedy for five years.
 He ran Kennedy's campaign in the 2006 senate election, which Kennedy lost by over 20 percentage points to DFL candidate Amy Klobuchar.

 In 2011, Minnesota Republican chairman Tony Sutton abruptly departed among controversy.
 Shortridge was elected by 350 party delegates at a meeting on December 31 in St. Cloud, Minnesota over two other candidates.
 The Republican Party of Minnesota faced a debt of over $2 million at the time of Shortridge's election, which he managed to reduce significantly during his first year as chairman.
-He has insisted that he would only serve out the remainder of Sutton's term which expires on April 6, 2013, when party delegates will select a new chair.
+He insisted that he would only serve out the remainder of Sutton's term expiring April 6, 2013, when party delegates would select a new chair.
 He was succeeded by Keith Downey.